 I want to be better than yesterday and last week.
 I want to increase my word count and push myself to produce and create to the maximum of my abilities.
 When I talk about it like this, writing starts to sound a bit like a sport.

 The difference is that writing isn’t a competition with anyone other than ourselves.
 It’s an individual sport.
-If we think there are writers who are better than ourselves we’re not necessarily wrong.
-But it’s our job to find some aspect of our skill set (dialogue, description, etc.) that sets us apart and can lead us to success.
+If we think some writers are better than ourselves, we’re not necessarily wrong.
+But it’s our job to find some aspect of our skillset (dialogue, description, worldbuilding, etc.) that sets us apart and can lead to success.

 photo: Adi Goldstein